druhasu/UnrealMvvm/README.md

     /*
        Define Icon property of type UTexture2D*
-       This property will prevent GC from destryoing stored object */
+       This property will prevent GC from destroying stored object */
     VM_PROP_AG_AS(UTexture2D*, Icon, public, public);
 };

 ```

 Note `VM_PROP_AG_AS` macro.
 It is used to define ViewModel properties.
+It has following parameters:
+1. Type of Property.
+May be a value (`FText`), a pointer (`UTexture2D*`) or a const reference (`const TArray<FString>&`).
+This type defines return value from Getter method.
+   If you need to use TMap here just wrap whole type name in parantheses, like this:
+   `VM_PROP_AG_AS((TMap<int32, int32>), MyMap, public, public)`.
+3. Name of Property.
+Dictates naming of Getter, Setter and Backing field.
+This name is also displayed in Blueprint editor
+4. Getter visibility.
+May be `public`, `protected` or `private`.
+5. Setter visibility.
+May be `public`, `protected` or `private`.

 There are multiple flavours of this macro allowing you to manually define Getter and Setter methods:
 * `VM_PROP_AG_AS` generates both Setter and Getter bodies for you
 * `VM_PROP_AG_MS` generates only Getter body and Setter must be defined in cpp file
 * `VM_PROP_MG_AS` generates only Setter body and Getter must be defined in cpp file